New Saliva Test for THC Could Be More Reliable Than Cannabis Breathalyzers

 But, according to the new study’s lead author, Shalini Prasad, a professor of bioengineering at the University of Texas at Dallas, the actual THC levels present on the breath are so low that such tests risk producing error-prone data that requires extensive processing to filter out the effects of other compounds.
 By comparison, she says, the THC content of saliva is a lot more closely correlated with the levels seen in the blood, making saliva a more promising medium to test.

-“People have than driving drunk, but both substances can have similar effects, such as slowed reaction time, diminished alertness and reduced self-awareness,” said Prasad in .
+“People have the perception that driving after smoking marijuana is safer than driving drunk, but both substances can have similar effects, such as slowed reaction time, diminished alertness and reduced self-awareness,” said Prasad in a press statement.
 “This is an emerging field, but preliminary clinical reports suggest that anywhere above 1 to 15 nanograms of THC per milliliter of blood is considered a level of impairment.”

 One extensive review of 60 studies found that marijuana affected all areas relevant to safe driving, including psycho-motor skills, continued attention, visual function, and reaction time.